 Mitch Rossow, Designer, Artist, Geek

-So what all do you do? — a phrase I hear pretty often.
-The simple answer is Web Design & Photography.
-I grew up in a print shop, back in the days of ‘camera ready offset printing’ before the Macintosh changed the world, everything was done by assembling elements on a blue-lined board with wax then shooting it.
-I worked a darkroom and in third grade, I set headlines with a wacky little machine called a Strip Printer, but I digress.
-I grew up in design & photography and this apple hasn’t rolled far from the tree.
+A Technophile from birth, I grew up in a print shop, back in the days of ‘camera ready offset printing’ before the Macintosh changed the world.
+Designing was assembling elements on a blue-lined board with glue or wax then photographically transferring it to a printing plate.
+Starting third grade, I worked a darkroom and set headlines with a wacky little machine called a Strip Printer, but I digress.
+I grew up surrounded by design & photography and this apple hasn’t rolled far from the tree except for and interest in technology & philosophy.
 How many people do you know with an Art Degree who took advanced calculus & 500-level philosophy classes?

 My main focus is building ‘responsive’ websites using WordPress and a collection of reliable tools & elements.
 My years of design, writing and photography provide me the real-world footing to complete the projects and deliver successful results to my clients.
 This isn’t a side gig or something I do because I want to play with technology.
 I love what I do, surfing the edge between art and technology.